wp-plugins/genesis-club-lite/readme.txt

 == Changelog ==

+= 1.8.1 =
+* Add fix to apply any breadcrumb label changes to the the Blog Posts page (when using a static home page)

 = 1.8 =
 * Add option to place a search box at the end of the primary, secondary or header right navigation areas